vratidc/vratidc.github.io/_projects/Starmaze.md

 <br>

-**Academic Context**
-Star Maze was conceptualised, designed, developed, and tested as part of the two week course **Design for Virtual Reality** during the Autumn 2024 semester.
-The project was created under the guidance of **Prof. Jayesh Pillai** and developed within a short prototyping timeframe, focusing on rapid ideation, interaction design, and real time multiplayer VR systems.
 ## Concept

 The central concept of Star Maze is built around asymmetric power and perspective.
 The traveler is physically present inside the maze and experiences tension, urgency, and spatial uncertainty.
 The overseer, in contrast, has an overview of the entire maze and controls the environment from a distance.
 This contrast creates a dynamic relationship between embodiment and control, immersion and strategy.